CN Tower: Falling ice danger

 A freezing rain storm on March 2, 2007, resulted in a layer of ice several centimetres thick forming on the side of the tower and other downtown buildings.
 The sun thawed the ice, then winds of up to 90 km/h blew some of it away from the structure.
 There were fears that cars and windows of nearby buildings would be smashed by large chunks of ice.
 In response, police closed some streets surrounding the tower.
 During morning rush hour on March 5 of the same year, police expanded the area of closed streets to include the Gardiner Expressway 310 m away from the tower as increased winds blew the ice farther, as far north as King Street West, 490 m away, where a taxicab window was shattered.
 Subsequently, on March 6, 2007, the Gardiner Expressway reopened after winds abated.

 On April 16, 2018, falling ice from the CN Tower punctured the roof of the nearby Rogers Centre stadium, causing the Toronto Blue Jays to postpone the game that day to the following day as a doubleheader; this was the third doubleheader held at the Rogers Centre.
 On April 20 of the same year, the CN Tower reopened.

 Safety features

-In August 2000, a fire broke out at the Ostankino Tower in Moscow killing three people and causing extensive damage.
+In August 2000, a fire broke out at the Ostankino Tower in Moscow, killing three people and causing extensive damage.
 The fire was blamed on poor maintenance and outdated equipment.
-The failure of the fire-suppression systems and the lack of proper equipment for firefighters allowed the fire to destroy most of the interior and spark fears the tower might even collapse.
+The failure of the fire-suppression systems and the lack of proper equipment for firefighters allowed the fire to destroy most of the interior and sparked fears the tower might even collapse.

 The Ostankino Tower was completed nine years before the CN Tower and is only 13 m shorter.
 The parallels between the towers led to some concern that the CN Tower could be at risk of a similar tragedy.
 However, Canadian officials subsequently stated that it is "highly unlikely" that a similar disaster could occur at the CN Tower, as it has important safeguards that were not present in the Ostankino Tower.
 Specifically, officials cited: